viafintech/Barzahlen-Ruby/README.md

 Barzahlen.update_slip(slip_id, updateable_slip)
 ```

-As a result you will get the whole slip as a hash back:
+As a result you will get the whole slip as a hash:

 ```ruby
 {